-The meeting point is Guanajuato city at 17.00 on Day 1 (or Leon city in the case of the Cristo Rey Pilgrimage at 15.00; and San Miguel de Allende at 16.00 for the Catarina Ride).
+The meeting point for the Silver Trail and Central Highlands Ride is Guanajuato city at 17.00 on Day 1 (or Leon city in the case of the Cristo Rey Pilgrimage at 15.00; and San Miguel de Allende at 16.00 for the Catarina Ride).
 There are regular direct flights from Mexico City to Guanajuato Airport (Del Bajío International Airport - code BJX).
 There are also direct flights from Houston, Atlanta and Dallas in the USA.